youvere/Seminars/README.md

 # Seminars

-Presentations of different subjects at ULaval for the CS Games.
+Presentations on various topics at ULaval for the CS Games.